Decomposition matrices and blocks for the symplectic blob algebra over the complex field: Notation and preliminary definitions

 Let $\Bxx_n$ denote the subset of $\Bx_n$ excluding diagrams with features as in Table~\ref{blobtab0}.
 Given $d \in \Bx_n$, an element $f(d)$ of $k \Bxx_n$ is obtained by applying the straightening relations encoded in Table~\ref{blobtab} (the feature on the top is replaced by the given scalar multiple of the feature beneath) and the ``topological relation'':

 (where each labelled shaded area is a subdiagram without propagating lines) until such operations are exhausted.
-It is shown in \cite{mgp3} that $f(d)$ does not depend on the details.
+It is shown in \cite{mgp3} that $f(d)$ does not depend on the details (i.e. we have confluence in a Bergman diamond sense).
 Thus we have in particular a well-defined map $\Bxx_n \times \Bxx_n \rightarrow k \Bxx_n$ given by

 \begin{defn} Fix $k$ and $\ddd \in k^6$.
-Then the {\em symplectic blob algebra} $\bx_n$ is the $k$-algebra with basis $\Bxx_n$, and multiplication as in (\ref{de:fdd}). \end{defn}
+Then the {\em symplectic blob algebra} $\bx_n = \bx_n(\ddd) $ is the $k$-algebra with basis $\Bxx_n$, and multiplication as in (\ref{de:fdd}). \end{defn}